Research & Development, Learning Sciences International

 Ms. Senn’s educational experience spans the Untied States and Canada in both rural and urban districts, including school and regional levels.
 She is the author of the several books in the Essentials for Achieving Rigor series including: Identifying Critical Content, Organizing for Learning, and Engaging in Cognitively Complex Tasks.

 Michael D. Toth

-Author and CEO, Learning Sciences International
+Chief Executive Officer and Award-Winning Author, Learning Sciences International

 Michael D. Toth is founder and CEO of Learning Sciences International.
 Formerly the president of the National Center for the Profession of Teaching, a university faculty member, and director of research and development grants, Mr. Toth leads LSI’s Applied Research Center, keynote presentations, and advises education leaders on issues of core instruction, school improvement, leadership and teacher effectiveness, and talent development systems.
 He is the author of Who Moved My Standards?
 Joyful Teaching in an Age of Change: A SOAR-ing Tale, which received the 2016 Best Books Award in the field of education; and co-author, with Robert J. Marzano, of The Essentials for Standards-Driven Classrooms and other titles.